tethysplatform/tethys_dataset_services/README.md

 Tethys datasets provides Python programming interface for dataset services such as CKAN and HydroShare.

+---
+**NOTE**

+Tethys Dataset Services versions 2.0.0 and up will only support Python 3.
+For Python 2 support see version 1.7.0.

+---

 ## Installation

 Tethys Datasets Services can be installed via conda or downloading the source.
 To install via pip::